TudbuT/qft/README.md

 - P2 gets P1's public IP and port
 - P1 gets P2's public IP and port
 - P1 and P2 disconnect\* from the helper
-- P1 and P2 start a loop:
+- P1 and P2 start a loop (slightly simplified):
-  - wait until their system clock is at .0 or .5 of a second
-  - fire a packet at eachother at the same time
+  - fire a packet at eachother multiple times
-  - try to receive the packet from the other one
+  - try to receive as many packets from the other one
-  - if none is received, loop again
+  - if none are received, loop again
   - if one is received, exit the loop
 - Connection between P1 and P2 is established.